yasirsiddiq01/trust-aware-fault-classification-5g/README.md

 Title: *A Leakage-Safe Study of Trust-Aware Fault Classification in ns-3/5G-LENA Using QoS-Derived Features*

 (Will be updated after publication)
+## PhD Direction
+This repository serves as the baseline for ongoing research on agentic fault diagnosis under limited observability in 6G networks.

 ## Citation